Ken Hinkley: Port Adelaide senior coach (2013–2025)

-Hinkley is the longest-serving coach of any AFL club to not qualify for a Grand Final.
-Nevertheless his tenure ended as Port Adelaide's longest-serving coach in the club's AFL history, with a win-loss percentage higher than any of his predecessors in the competition.
+Hinkley retired as Port Adelaide's longest-serving AFL coach, and with a win-loss percentage higher than any of his predecessors.
+His stint at Port Adelaide holds the VFL/AFL record for the most games coached at a single club without appearing in a grand final, as well as the fifth-most games coached without winning a premiership.

+Tasmania senior coach (2028–)

+On 20 July 2026, Hinkley was appointed the inaugural senior coach of the Tasmania Football Club, which will enter the AFL in 2028.

 Personal life

 Hinkley is married to high school sweetheart Donna and the couple have three children, Lisa, Bec and Jordan.
 Jordan Hinkley is employed by the Port Adelaide Football Club as a Football Analyst.
 Prior to COVID-19 one of Hinkley's daughters and her husband were also employed by the Port Adelaide Football Club.

 Hinkley is a cousin of former Geelong player Gary Rohan.

 Hinkley is an avid supporter of greyhound racing and is actively involved in the sport as a part-owner.
-He is a member of a syndicate that includes current and former players from the Port Adelaide Football Club, as well as Chris Davies, the General Manager of Football Operations for the club.
+He is a member of a syndicate that includes current and former players from the Port Adelaide Football Club, as well as Chris Davies, who previously was the General Manager of Football Operations for the club.